paulstelzer/innomobile-library/libs/@innomobile/fireuser/README.md

-# @innomobile/fireuser - Firebase, NGXS, Language, AuthState
+# @innomobile/fireuser - Firebase, NGXS, AuthState

-This library has two main tasks:

 - Get the Authentification from Firebase and get the current authenticated user
-- Add language support powered by @ngx-translate and save the current language in LanguageState powered by NGXS

 ## Installation